The Latest: More people at Olympics get norovirus

 PYEONGCHANG, South Korea (AP) The Latest from the Pyeongchang Olympics (all times local):

-South Korea says the number of people treated and quarantined for norovirus following an outbreak in Olympic areas has increased to 86 as authorities continue to struggle to track the disease’s spread.
+South Korea says the number of people treated and quarantined for norovirus following an outbreak in Olympic areas has increased to 86 as authorities struggle to track the spread of the disease.

-Hong Jeong-ik from South Korea’s Centers for Disease Control and Prevention said Thursday the number of cases is likely to continue to rise because authorities are screening more areas for the disease that was first confirmed in an area in the host town of Pyeongchang.
+Hong Jeong-ik from South Korea’s Centers for Disease Control and Prevention said Thursday the number of cases is likely to continue to rise because authorities are screening more areas for the disease.

 Officials had initially confirmed 32 cases among security personnel and sequestered about 1,200.
 Because the sick workers handled security, 900 military personnel have been brought in to work at 20 venues.